sau412/coinhive_pool/README.md

 Pool has two-level referral system and badges.

 ## How payouts work
-Currently payouts in manual mode.
+* Payouts possible with RPC interface, see wallet_send_rewards.php Other payouts in manual mode.